toretto/nternetinspired.github.com/_posts/2013-03-19-why-dont-comments-load.md

 ---
-title: Posting things
+title: No comment!
 layout: post
 description: Why aren't the comments loading on this page?
+What's going on bro?
 ---

 I haven't trundled over to Disqus and set up an account for this domain yet, but I will in the morning.